 Alumni: Beauvoir’s alumni number over 4,500 adults and children.
 The Office of Institutional Advancement plans reunions each year for 4th, 8th, and 12th graders, as well as various activities for adult alumni.
 Check the Alumni page for more information.

 Campus: Beauvoir’s home is on the stunning 59-acre grounds of the Washington National Cathedral.
 In 2013, the state-of-the-art Beauvoir Outdoors, an outdoor play and learning environment, opened for our students and the public.
 The main academic building was opened in 2001.
 Beauvoir also has an outdoor pool (used for Beauvoir’s Summer Program), art studio, science lab, library, gymnasium, performance hall, music studio, playgrounds, and gardens.

 Child Care: Beauvoir's Early Learning Center provides care for infants and young children of faculty and staff members of the Cathedral schools.
-The program increases its size in the three-year-old program, accepting siblings of current Beauvoir students.
+While the ELC is primarily filled with children of Beauvoir faculty and staff and the other Cathedral institutions, there is sometimes room for siblings, friends and family of current Beauvoir students.

 Financial Aid: Beauvoir offers nearly $1.7 million each year for financial aid to students.
 Beauvoir’s admissions process is "need-blind," meaning all applications are given equal weight, regardless of ability to pay full tuition.

 Languages: Students in all grades, pre-kindergarten through third grade, are taught Spanish.
 Additionally, the School offers Spanish-language lunches for native speakers.

 Library: Beauvoir’s Library has more than 17,000 titles that are tailored to young readers.